 What is Carbon Offset?
 Great question.
 On a manufacturing level, companies that produce goods create an environmental impact.
 To offset the damage, companies will invest their finances into programs, like reforestation, to negate the impact of their production.
-Companies that follow this are described as “Carbon Neutral”.
+Companies that follow this are described as “Carbon Neutral.”

 Whatever your beliefs are on meat, there’s no argument that the production process has a tremendous environmental impact, especially on red meat.
-From the way red meat is produced to the methods used for transportation, this particular industry contributes a substantial amount of carbon to the atmosphere.
+From how red meat is produced to the methods used for transportation, this particular industry contributes a substantial amount of carbon to the atmosphere.
 Check out a few delicious vegetarian recipes for dinner options this day instead.

 We all need leaders in the community.
 Put together an event to do something with those who live in your community, whether it be a clean-up, a charity fair, or even a zero-waste potluck.
 Find a way to help engage those around you to be a champion for the world.

 What do you want to do this year?
 How do you want to achieve them?
-How can you take the steps to create positive change in your life and the environment?
-Take the time to make SMART (Specific, Measurable, Attainable, Realistic, and Timely) goals that you can take forward into the year
+How can you take steps to create positive change in your life and the environment?
+Take the time to make SMART (Specific, Measurable, Attainable, Realistic, and Timely) goals that you can take forward into the year.

 This earth day, take the time to make a difference.
 We’re all part of the same home.
 Let's make sure we treat it like one!